-NYSTLA supports and works with NYAFEC (New York Alliance for Environmental Concerns) to keep you up to date as well as fight on your behalf legislation that effects you, your business and the industry.
+NYSTLA supports and works with NYSGIC (New York Green Industry Council) to keep you up to date as well as fight on your behalf legislation that effects you, your business and the industry.
 We cannot maintain this with your support as members ….

 CLICK HERE TO FIND a very busy accounting of what we have been up to, on your behalf, so far in 2015.